Fiona Aitman MSc (Psych) MBACP

 I am an experienced counsellor and psychotherapist offering a safe, confidential and non-judgmental space in which to help you understand your emotional struggles and the thoughts and feelings that drive you.

 How I work:

-I work extensively with clients with varying degrees of mental health conditions and I specialise in addictions, anxiety/depression, trauma, attachment and relationship issues, and loss/bereavement.
+I work extensively with clients with varying degrees of mental health concerns and I specialise in addictions, ADHD, anxiety/depression, relationship issues, and loss/bereavement.
 I also have a particular interest in working with culturally diverse clients.

 Currently I work time part as a Counsellor at a London University where I see young adults experiencing a variety of emotional concerns.
 I have also worked for several years with individuals at Mind in Camden from the Phoenix Wellbeing and Recovery Service, a mental health service set up for adults experiencing distress through hearing voices, visions, unusual beliefs, paranoia, hopelessness and extremes of depressive moods as well as conditions including schizophrenia and personality disorders.